gedbyrned/nc-se-events-platform/SE/README.md

 ## **Account Creation**

 At this stage, any user can create an account, you can also create a staff account that has certain privileges, like managing events.
+If you want to test a staff account, you can use the login details:

+username: staff2
+password: password

 ## **Where to Find It**